AllisonPessoa/CommandHandler/README.md

 # CommandHandler
 An Arduino Library to make an easily-configurable Command Line Interface.
-You can send user-defined commands via Serial.
-This library will automatically execute the corresponding function.
+You can attach user-defined commands with functions.
+When calling the command through the Serial, this library will automatically execute the corresponding function.
 Ideal for projects in which the Arduino has to execute many different tasks.
 This project was based on the tutorial posted by Mads Aasvik in https://www.norwegiancreations.com/2018/02/creating-a-command-line-interface-in-arduinos-serial-monitor/.

 ## Installation
 1. Download the latest release from GitHub.